jeffbonnes/titanium_documentation/source/en/tableviews.md

 ## Programmatic row creation with Titanium Views

-For the reasons explained in the previous section, you can iterate through the dataset using a loop, and assign each item to a separate view:, as this code demonstrates:
+For the reasons explained in the previous section, you can iterate through the dataset using a loop, and assign each item to a separate view, as this code demonstrates:

 <code class="javascript">
 Ti.include('data.js');